Skip to content

 CaSE’s 40th Anniversary: Reimagining R&D

-On February 10th 2026 we will be holding a conference celebrate CaSE’s 40th anniversary and look ahead at the future of UK R&D.
+On February 10th 2026 we will be holding a conference to celebrate CaSE’s 40th anniversary and look ahead at the future of UK R&D.

 As both the global and national picture for R&D continues to change, CaSE wants to celebrate 40 years of advocating for the sector by looking at what the future might hold in the coming decades.